mrchristensen/Roomer/README.md

  - gateway for all backend endpoints

 DynamoDB
- - Database for user table
+ - Database for user table (not user credentials)

 EC2
  - an instance runs our MongoDB